dsmsuite/dsmsuite.github.io/index.md

 * Reduce learning time for unfamiliar code bases:
   * By allowing you to get a high level overview of a code base.
 * Asses software architecture:
-  * By checking if it is in line with the documented architecture.
+  * Checking if it is in line with the documented architecture.
   * Discovery of emergent architecture.
 See [Scaled Agile](https://www.scaledagileframework.com/agile-architecture/).
-  * By presenting you a high level overview of the implemented architecture.
 * Impact analysis of architecture refactoring:
   * Align implemented architecture with intended architecture.
   * Isolate parts of the software, so they can be outsourced.